-SOCIAL-EMOTIONAL RESPONSIVE ENVIRONMENT:
+SOCIAL-EMOTIONAL RESPONSIVE ENVIRONMENT: H.

-Educators remain calm in stressful situations.
-(1)
+(1)Educators remain calm in stressful situations.

 Educators are actively engaged with children.
-Educators talk, actively listen and respond (2)to children appropriately by responding to children's questions and acknowledging their comments, concerns, emotions and feelings.
+Educators talk, actively listen and respond to children (2)appropriately by responding to children's questions and acknowledging their comments, concerns, emotions and feelings.

-Educators help children communicate their feelings by providing them with language to (3)express themselves.

-(4)Educators model appropriate social behaviors, interactions and empathy.
+- Educators help children communicate their feelings by providing them with language to express (3) - themselves. - (4)Educators model appropriate social behaviors, interactions and empathy.
 Educators respond to children that are angry, hurt, or sad in a caring and sensitive manner.
-Educators make appropriate physical contact to comfort children who are distressed.
-I.

-EQUIPMENT AND PROGRAM:

-Toys and equipment must be safe, durable, and easy to clean, non-toxic and sanitized (1)

-(2)A center will not use accordion-style baby gates.
+Educators make appropriate physical contact to comfort children who are - distressed I. - EQUIPMENT AND PROGRAM: - (1) Toys and equipment must be safe, durable, and easy to clean, non-toxic and sanitized daily. - (2)A center will not use accordion-style baby gates.

-A child care center will provide activities that encourage children to be actively involved (3) in the learning process and to experience a variety of developmentally appropriate activities and materials.
+(3)A child care center will provide activities that encourage children to be actively involved in the learning process and to experience a variety of developmentally appropriate activities and materials.